 REFILL: Plastic Free Eastbourne is a campaign to rid the south coast town of plastic from beaches, parks and other public areas.
-Gonzalo Alvarez is seen here with Ryan Dusart, Caroline Ansell MP and Chris Close, the SeaVax project director.
+Gonzalo Alvarez is seen here with Ryan Dusart, Caroline Ansell MP and Chris Close, the SeaVax project director to 2018.

-Eastbourne is the subject of a plastic free town campaign, headed up by Oliver Stern with support from the Mayor, Gill Mattock and most political parties, including the Liberal Democrats, the Conservative party and Labour.
+Eastbourne is the subject of a plastic free town campaign, headed up by Oliver Sterno with support from the Mayor, Gill Mattock and most political parties, including the Liberal Democrats, the Conservative and Labour parties.
 Gonzalo Alvarez spoke at the event in his capacity of marine biologist.

 UNIVERSITY of GREENWICH - [LEFT] Organisers: Gonzalo Alvarez and Sarah Ward (Sussex Wildlife Trust) at the Ocean Symposium.
 The event was organised by the Bexhil-on-Sea arm of the United Nations Association UK, Gonzalo Alvarez, Sarah Ward and many others helping to make the day memorable to the may members of the public who visited.

 [RIGHT] Speaker, Dr Adriana Ford is a Coordinator of the Greenwich Maritime Centre, University of Greenwich.
 Adriana joined the University of Greenwich in February 2015.
 She is an interdisciplinary scientist working in the field of socio-ecological systems, biodiversity conservation, community development and sustainability.
 Her research at Greenwich has focused on relationships between responsible tourism and fishing in Europe and the Caribbean.
 She is now working on WetlandLIFE, a Valuing Nature project exploring health and wellbeing in wetlands in the context of mosquito management.
 Copyright Photograph © Cleaner Ocean Foundation 22 September 2018.